Suicide grief: Healing after a loved one's suicide

 Many people have trouble discussing suicide, and might not reach out to you.
 This could leave you feeling isolated or abandoned if the support you expected to receive just isn't there.

-Additionally, some religions limit the rituals available to people who've committed suicide, which could also leave you feeling alone.
+Additionally, some religions limit the rituals available to people who've died by suicide, which could also leave you feeling alone.
 You might also feel deprived of some of the usual tools you depended on in the past to help you cope.

 See more In-depth